umdenes100/VisionSystemSimulatorInstallers/README.md

 `float readDistanceSensor(int sensorIndex)`
 This function reads the distance sensor on the simulator OSV and returns the distance as a float.
-The sensor index is a number from 0-11 as defined in the simulator 'Edit OSV' form.
+The sensor index is a number from 0-11 as defined in the simulator 'Edit OSV' window.
+Note that you can **only** use a distance sensor if it has been enabled in the 'Edit OSV' window.
+Otherwise, it will return 0 regardless of how close obstacles are.
+Also note that the distance sensors will sense obstacles but not the destination or walls.

 `void print(msg), void println(msg)`
 These functions are print messages to the console.
 These functions may be helping in debugging your code.

 ## Moving off of the simulator
 If you wish to take your simulator code and move it onto the physical tanks, there are a few basic steps to follow:
-1. Replace all instances of DFRTankSimulation and Enes100Simulation in your code with DFRTank and Enes100 respectively.
+1. Replace all instances of TankSimulation and Enes100Simulation in your code with Tank and Enes100 respectively
-2. Locate the line in which you create the Enes100 object and add the appropriate arguments.
+2. Locate the line that calls `Enes100.begin()` and add the appropriate arguments.
 For more information on how to do this follow [this](https://github.com/umdenes100/Enes100ArduinoLibrary) link.
-3. re-implement the distance sensor function on your own.
+3. Re-implement the function `readDistanceSensor()` on your own.
+This function is not provided in the Enes100 library.

 Once you have completed these steps, you should be able to upload your navigation code to a physical tank.